Archangel45/chibi-web-ponies/README.md

   * Added a new html file (about_the_leader.html)
   * Made a notice for users to know what's happening
   * Modified the style.css file
-  * Removed the main.js since it is not yet necessary for interactivity...yet